-Column Description Program Displays the name of the program that was run.
-Screen Displays the screen that was run.
-GUI Program Displays the GUI program that was run.
+Column Description GUI Program Displays the GUI program that was run.
 Response Time Displays the total activity time.
 The response time is the sum of the client time, the queue time, the application time, and the database time.
-Backend Response Time Displays the total Back End activity time.
+Backend Response Team Displays the total Back End activity time.
 The Backend Response Time is the sum of the queue time, the application time, and the database time.
 Steps Number of steps running for the transaction, user, client, program, screen and GUI program, during the specified time slice.
 Client Time Displays the total client time of the activity.
 The client time is the time the activity spent going to or from the SAP application server plus the time it spent in the client machine.
 Queue Time Displays the total queue time of the activity.
 The queue time is the time the activity spent in the SAP application server waiting for a work process to process it.
 Application Time Displays the total application time of the activity.
 The application time is the time the activity spent being processed by the SAP application server.
 DB Time Displays the total database time of the activity.
 The database time is the time the activity spent in the SAP database.

-See "Copying data to the clipboard" on page 21.

-See "Determining which table columns to display" on page 21.

-See "Viewing additional step details" on page 41.

-See "About the counters in Precise for SAP" on page 22.
+See Copying data to the clipboard, Determining which table columns to display, Viewing additional step details, and About the counters in Precise for SAP.